Adeline Jay Geo-Karis Illinois Beach State Park Archery Deer

 - Dates: Statewide Season.

-- Hunting Area: Hunting is restricted to designated areas only (see map) of the North Unit.
+- Hunting Area: Hunting is restricted to designated areas only (see map) of the North and South Unit.
 Hunters are required to hunt from elevated stands which are a 6 foot minimum above ground or ground blinds if the topography allows.
 Tree stands and climbing devices must be portable and must be put up on the first day of the hunt only, but do not have to be removed at the end of each day.
 All trails are open to hikers during the archery hunting season, therefore stands and gut piles must be a minimum of 75 yards from designated trails.
 All stands must be tagged with site issued permit number on weatherproof material.

 - Scouting: Preseason scouting is allowed prior and during the hunt.